Glossary

 Zendesk, HubSpot, Shopify, WooCommerce, calendar booking, web search, Perplexity, and webhooks for your own systems.

-Can I control which tools the agent is allowed to use?
+Can I control which tools the assistant is allowed to use?

 Yes.
-Tool access is controlled per agent so you enable only what you need.
+Tool access is controlled per assistant so you enable only what you need.

 Can the agent hand off to a human?